Questions teachers and schools ask

 External agencies provide guest speakers on aspects of relationships and sexuality education in WA schools.
 For example, Sexual Health Quarters provides support for school sexuality education.
 Fees may be charged for providing these services.

-Why do I have to have more than one needle for the HPV vaccine?
+Why is there more than one needle for the HPV vaccine?

 The current HPV vaccine (Gardasil9) is 2 doses (2 needles) which protects against 9 strains of the HPV virus.
 The previous HPV vaccine (Gardasil) had 3 doses (3 needles) and protected against 4 strains of the virus.
 All doses of the vaccine are needed for best protection against HPV and the only way to obtain its full benefits and protection.